 The effective interest method is the method of calculating the net book value of financial asset or financial liability and the allocation of interest income or interest expense over the period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments, or the revenue over the expected duration of the financial instrument, or after a shorter period, to the net carrying amount of the financial asset or financial liability.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate.
-The amortisation is included in Interest income.
+The interest income is included in Interest income calculated according to the effective interest rate.
 The losses arising from the impairment of such investments are recognised in the statement of income in Impairment losses.